EvoEMD: cosmic evolution with an early matter-dominated era: Early Matter-Dominated Era

 Using the definition of the Hubble rate ($1/dt = aH/da$), we can recast the equations above in the form

 We can further simplify these equations by defining dimensionless quantities.
 We re-scale the scale factor by $x \equiv k a$ and the energy densities by the quantities

 which are comoving in the absence of heat flows and absorb most of the physical parameters.
-Note that the factor $k$ is not necessary here, but is used to shift $a$, which provides us the freedom to choose convenient initial conditions.
+Note that the factor $k$ does not affect physical quantities but is used to conveniently shift $a$.

 In terms of $x,Y_1$, and $Y_2$, the Boltzmann equations become

 To provide the initial conditions for $Y_{1,2}$, we define $T_i$ and $T_r$ as the temperatures at which $\rho_M = \rho_R$ and assume that $x(T_i) = 1$.
 On the other hand, the decay of the matter component is prominent when the decay width is roughly the Hubble parameter at that temperature.
 Then we assume $\Gamma_M = \kappa H(T_r)$, where $\kappa$ will be determined from the definition of $\rho_M(T_r) = \rho_R(T_r)$ and will be described in the following.
 Then the initial conditions are given by